kubescape/sizing-checker/README.md

-# Kubescape Sizing Checker
+# Kubescape Prerequisites Checker

 ## Overview

-Kubescape Sizing Checker analyzes your Kubernetes cluster's resources and generates recommended Helm values to ensure Kubescape runs smoothly and efficiently.
+Kubescape Prerequisites Checker analyzes your Kubernetes cluster and generates recommended Helm values to ensure Kubescape runs smoothly and efficiently.

 ## Prerequisites

-- **Kubeconfig** configured for access to the Kubernetes cluster where you plan to deploy Kubescape Operator.
+- **Kubeconfig** configured for access to the Kubernetes cluster where you plan to deploy Armo.

 ## Run the Check